A Closer Look at the Rasmussen University – Wausau Campus

 Some of the on-campus programs you can complete here in the School of Nursing:

-- Professional Nursing (ADN); Rasmussen College’s Professional Nursing Associate’s degree program in Wausau is accredited by the Accreditation Commission for Education in Nursing (ACEN).1
+- Professional Nursing (ADN): The Rasmussen University Professional Nursing Associate’s degree program in Wausau, Wisconsin, is accredited by the Accreditation Commission for Education in Nursing (ACEN).1

 - Professional Nursing Mobility Bridge Entrance Option (post-licensure LPN to ADN program)

-- Bachelor of Science in Nursing; Rasmussen College’s Bachelor of Science in Nursing degree program in Wausau is accredited by the Commission on Collegiate Nursing Education (CCNE).2
+- Bachelor of Science in Nursing (BSN): The Bachelor of Science in Nursing degree program at Rasmussen University is accredited by the Commission on Collegiate Nursing Education (CCNE).2

 What resources and support services are offered at the Wausau campus?